garrandall/popular-music-data/tracks/whats-happnin--ying-yang-twins-trick-daddy.md

 If this shit get silly I'm lettin' it go
 First scrito in the front seat
 You ever come my way, it's gon' be gunplay
-HEEEYYY..
-I ride wit' a AK, get high and spit five out the AK Ok, let a nigga play and watch T-Double-D knock ya ass of the free seat All my Dade County Chevy boys, who drive candy toys and tolt guns galore And treat the Hummer like a Tonka toy
+Hey I ride wit' a AK, get high and spit five out the AK Ok, let a nigga play and watch T-Double-D knock ya ass of the free seat All my Dade County Chevy boys, who drive candy toys and tolt guns galore And treat the Hummer like a Tonka toy